-The Holy Sepulchre in Jerusalem was the most sacred church to the Knights Templar.
+The Holy Sepulchre in Jerusalem was the most sacred place to the Knights Templar.
 They built churches across Christendom that resembled its circular shape.
 From London to Segovia to Tomar and the Middle East, you can find Templar places of worship inspired by the Holy Sepulchre.
+So, what does it signify?

 FIND OUT MORE: Passion relics of the crucifixion discovered!

-Why is it important?
-The Holy Sepulchre is believed to be the place where Jesus was both crucified and buried.
+The walls of the Holy Sepulchre are believed to cover the exact location where Jesus was crucified, buried, and resurrected.
 That may seem implausible – and many Protestants dispute the claims – but for centuries the faithful have flocked here.

-The Holy Sepulchre is divided between different Catholic and Christian orthodox denominations.
+Because of its importance to all Christians, the Holy Sepulchre is divided between different Catholic and Christian orthodox denominations.
 So, you will see Ethiopian orthodox priests on the roof and Greek orthodox priests in the nave.
 Sometimes, they have been known to fight each other in very unholy turf wars.
+In 1902, twelve Greek orthodox monks were sent to imprison for attacking Franciscan friars near the tomb of Jesus.
+This report below from The Washington Post in 1902.

 These images are from my visit to the Holy Sepulchre in 2012 when I journeyed all over Israel.
 I’m looking forward to returning again very soon.